Inside Rikers Island

 Panelists include: Jamel Shabazz, Lorenzo Steele Jr., Katherine Cheairs

 A movement to close New York’s Rikers Island jail facility is gaining momentum.
-This panel brings together two former corrections officers/photographers who worked at the facility in the 1980s and ’90s, as well as a documentary filmmaker who taught filmmaking to incarcerated women at Rikers, to discuss their work around the facility and criminal justice reform.
+This panel brings together two former corrections officers/photographers who worked at the facility in the 1980s and ’90s, as well as a documentary filmmaker who has taught filmmaking to incarcerated youth and adults, to discuss their work around the facility and criminal justice reform.